Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Introduction

-Given the rising use of high resolution ex vivo MRI in neurodegenerative disease research, automated techniques are imperative to effectively analyze such growing datasets.
-Particularly, in the case of structure-pathology association studies, scaling them beyond a few dozen datasets requires reliable morphometry measurements from ex vivo MRI via accurate 3D segmentation and reconstruction of the structures of interest.
+Given the rising use of high resolution postmortem MRI in neurodegenerative disease research, automated techniques are imperative to effectively analyze such growing datasets.
+Particularly, in the case of structure-pathology association studies, scaling them beyond a few dozen datasets requires reliable morphometry measurements from postmortem MRI via accurate 3D segmentation and reconstruction of the structures of interest.
 There has been substantial work in brain MRI parcellation such as \emph{FreeSurfer} \cite{fischl2012freesurfer} and recent efforts based on deep learning \cite{henschel2020fastsurfer, chen2018voxresnet}.
-However, these approaches focus on in vivo MRI, and there is limited work on developing automated segmentation methods for ex vivo MRI segmentation. ex vivo segmentation methods have been region specific.
+However, these approaches focus on antemortem MRI, and there is limited work on developing automated segmentation methods for postmortem MRI segmentation.
+Postmortem segmentation methods have been region specific.
 Recent developments include automated deep learning methods for high resolution cytoarchitectonic mapping of the occipital lobe in 2D histological sections [\cite{schiffer2021convolutional, spitzer2018improving, kiwitz2020deep, schiffer2021contrastive, schiffer20212d, eckermann2021three}].
-The work by \cite{iglesias2015computational, iglesias2018probabilistic} has developed an atlas to segment the MTL and the thalamus using manual segmentations in ex vivo images.
-Yet, an ex vivo segmentation method applicable to a variety of brain regions has yet to be described.
+The work by \cite{iglesias2015computational, iglesias2018probabilistic} has developed an atlas to segment the MTL and the thalamus using manual segmentations in postmortem images.
+Yet, a postmortem segmentation method applicable to a variety of brain regions has yet to be described.
 This is attributable to several factors.
-Some groups have developed robust whole brain ex vivo image analysis tools \cite{jonkman2019normal, mancini2020multimodal, edlow20197}, though overall there is limited availability of ex vivo specimens, scans, segmentation algorithms and labeled reference standard segmentations.
-Compared to in vivo structural MRI, ex vivo MRI currently exhibits substantial heterogeneity in scanning protocols, larger image dimensions, greater textual complexity, and more profound artifacts.
+Some groups have developed robust whole brain postmortem image analysis tools \cite{jonkman2019normal, mancini2020multimodal, edlow20197}, though overall there is limited availability of postmortem specimens, scans, segmentation algorithms and labeled reference standard segmentations.
+Compared to antemortem structural MRI, postmortem MRI currently exhibits substantial heterogeneity in scanning protocols, larger image dimensions, greater textual complexity, and more profound artifacts.
 These issues can be addressed with new datasets and automated segmentation tools open to the public.